 People shouldn’t need to look up how to make a margarita because it shouldn’t be so hard.
 I’ve gone back to the basics, with the classic margarita ingredients.

 This fresh margarita recipe has no mix or concentrate, and nothing complicated or fussy.
 No simple syrup to make, no blender to dirty, just three basics ingredients!

 - Lime Juice: I use freshly squeezed lime juice and recommend doing so.

 - Agave: It’s sold in nearly all grocery stores these days.
 I’ve used honey in a pinch, too.
 If you prefer to make a simple syrup instead, be my guest.

 - Tequila: The choice of tequila is up to you.

 How to Make a Margarita From Scratch

 This is a super simple margarita recipe — trust me, a drink this good doesn’t need any fussy ingredients or extra steps!
-This is technically a margarita on the rocks recipe since I poured the mixture over ice; feel free to omit if desired.

 Here’s how to make homemade margaritas: